 DETERMINANT INDICATOR SCORE COMMENTS Is there a national policy on climate change adaptation and/or comprehensive disaster management (or related) for the education sector?
-[YES = 1; NO = 0] 1 The following represent some of the many national policies in place that address climate change adaptation and comprehensive disaster management for the education sector: The Disaster Management Act of 2002 Antigua and Barbuda's National Plan to Reduce the Vulnerability of School Buildings to Natural Disasters (1998) Signatory to Antigua and Barbuda Declaration on School Safety in the Caribbean Inchidudianal Have there been additions to the curriculum that integrate climate change/disaster preparedness/ emergency management?
-[YES = 1; NO = 0] 1 Part of social studies curriculum - earthquake, hurricane. tsunami awareness etc. - done at upper school level.
-Institutional Is an updated emergency management or disaster management plan in place?
-[YES = 1; NO = 0] 0 Mary E. Pigott did not have a plan in place at the time of the assessment.
-4. Do the plans address priority hazards based on previous assessment(s)?
-[YES = 1; NO = 0] 0 N/A 5.
-Is there a designated environmental/health & safety officer, emergency response team or related position/team?
-[YES = 1; NO = 0] 0 6.
-Has the school done a walk through to identify and prioritize hazards for the population and visitors?
-[YES = 1; NO = 0] 0 Not formally.
-Information and Skills 7.
+[YES = 1; NO = 0] 1 The following represent some of the many national policies in place that address climate change adaptation and comprehensive disaster management for the education sector: The Disaster Management Act of 2002 Antigua and Barbuda's National Plan to Reduce the Vulnerability of School Buildings to Natural Disasters (1998) Signatory to Antigua and Barbuda Declaration on School Safety in the Caribbean Institutional 2.
+Have there been additions to the curriculum that integrate climate change/disaster preparedness/ emergency management?
+[YES = 1; NO = 0] 1 Institutional 3.
+Is an updated emergency management or disaster management plan in place?
+[YES = 1; NO = 0] 0 At the time of the assessment, the plan was still being drafted.
+4. Do the plans address priority hazards based on previous assessment(s)?[YES = 1; NO = 0] 0 A template for a Disaster Plan was provided to the school by the Education Officer.
+It is therefore not based on any hazard assessment conducted by the school.
+Is there a designated environmental/health & safety officer, emergency response team or related position/team?[YES = 1; NO = 0] 1 There is a designated point person for disaster management (this staff member works closely with NODS as an assistant shelter manager, and attends regular training exercises).
+6. Has the school done a walk through to identify and prioritize hazards for the population and visitors?
+[YES = 1; NO = 0] 0 Information and Skills 7.
 Are all teachers and school staff assigned roles in the overall response, pre-, during and post-hazard event?
 [YES = 1; NO = 0] 0 8.
-Have staff received training in emergency/disaster management?
-[YES = 1; NO = 0] 1 A few teachers have received external training in First Aid, and more are scheduled to be trained.
+Have staff received training in emergency/disaster management?[YES = 1; NO = 0] 1 Most, if not all teachers, have received training in both First Aid and CPR.